 In the more recent past (the 1990s), I was a professional whitewater canoe instructor.
 I honed my teaching skills in high-risk environments.
 So I’m not afraid to bring messy stuff into a nice hotel ballroom or deliver a keynote address to an audience that’s not standing on slippery wet rocks.
 My teaching style and approach to adult education are strongly influenced by experiential education theory and practice.
 But you don’t really need to know all that unless you want to discuss learning styles, gender influences on learning, or skill development progressions.

 What you may want to know is this: As a fiber arts workshop leader, you can expect me to be highly organized, skilled at course content delivery, ready to meet the needs of students with various learning styles, and grateful to teach in an environment where my hair won’t freeze.
 I’ll come prepared with class materials that make efficient use of class time, reference materials that get rave reviews, and a flexible plan that makes learning exciting and fun.

 So are you ready to play?
 Click over to my Workshops page to see what’s on my schedule or book me to come to you.
 Or if your social calendar is a bit too crowded right now, let’s stay connected.
-See all those buttons in the sidebar?
-You know what they do.
+I’m most active on Instagram, where I am donnastitches and Etsy, where my shop is donnakallnerfiberart.etsy.com.
+Links to other channels are in the sidebar or main dropdown menu on mobile devices.